IgnAite-Showcase/IGN-SUM-2025/Projects/Use-Cases-TeamB.md

 11. SIPOC:
 Supplier: Behavioral professionals, AI/NLP providers, cloud platforms, users
 Input: User text/voice input, past interactions, NLP models, verified mental health advice
 Process: Suggests therapy exercises based on user concerns by analyzing sentiment & intent
 Output: Personalized support, mood tracking, therapy exercises, crisis intervention, progress insights
 Customer: Individuals, therapists, organizations, caregivers.

-12. User Stories
+12. User Stories:-
 User Story 1
 Title: AI Chatbot for Nighttime Anxiety Support
-As a person who struggles with nighttime anxiety,
-I want a chatbot that can provide calming conversations and guided relaxation techniques, So that I can manage my anxiety and sleep better.
+As a person who struggles with nighttime anxiety,I want a chatbot that can provide calming conversations and guided relaxation techniques, so that I can manage my anxiety and sleep better.
   -Who: A user struggling with overthinking.
   -What: Expresses difficulty in sleeping.
   -Why: The chatbot guides them through a grounding exercise for immediate relief.

-User Story 2
+User Story 2-
-Title: AI Chatbot for Daily Motivation & Goal Tracking As a student facing academic pressure,
-I want a chatbot that provides daily motivation and check-ins, So that I can stay motivated and manage my stress levels better.
+Title: AI Chatbot for Daily Motivation & Goal Tracking As a student facing academic pressure,I want a chatbot that provides daily motivation and check-ins, so that I can stay motivated and manage my stress levels better.
   -Who: A student feeling unmotivated.
   -What: Expresses doubt about progress.
   -Why: The chatbot provides encouragement and helps them recognize their improvement.

 User Story 3
 Title: AI Chatbot for Social Anxiety Support
-As a person struggling with social anxiety,
-I want a chatbot that helps me practice conversations and gain confidence in social situations, So that I can feel less anxious when talking to people.
+As a person struggling with social anxiety, I want a chatbot that helps me practice conversations and gain confidence in social situations, so that I can feel less anxious when talking to people.
   -Who: A user nervous about a presentation.
   -What: Expresses anxiety about the upcoming event.
   -Why: The chatbot provides confidence-boosting visualization and offers a deep breathing exercise.

 User Story 4
-Title: AI-Powered Mental Health Chatbot for Emotional Support As a college student experiencing stress and loneliness, I want an AI-driven chatbot that provides emotional support, mindfulness exercises, and positive reinforcement, So that I can manage my stress, feel emotionally supported, and develop healthier coping mechanisms.
+Title: AI-Powered Mental Health Chatbot for Emotional Support As a college student experiencing stress and loneliness, I want an AI-driven chatbot that provides emotional support, mindfulness exercises, and positive reinforcement, so that I can manage my stress, feel emotionally supported, and develop healthier coping mechanisms.
   -Who: A lonely and unmotivated user.
   -What: Expresses feelings of isolation.
   -Why: The chatbot responds with empathy and offers a gratitude exercise to shift focus to positive moments.

 User Story: 5
-Title: AI Assistant for Mood Tracking & Therapy Support As a young professional experiencing anxiety,
-I want a personalized and empathetic mental health assistant,
-So that I can manage my emotions, track my mood, and prepare for therapy sessions effectively.
+Title: AI Assistant for Mood Tracking & Therapy Support As a young professional experiencing anxiety, I want a personalized and empathetic mental health assistant, so that I can manage my emotions, track my mood, and prepare for therapy sessions effectively.
   -Who: A stressed user feeling overwhelmed with work.
   -What: Expresses frustration and anxiety.
   -Why: The assistant provides a calming breathing exercise for immediate relief.